kargnas/laravel-ai-translator/README.md

 ## Key Features

+- Automatically detects all language folders in your `lang` directory
+- Translates PHP language files from a source language (default: English) to all other languages
+- Uses Anthropic's Claude AI for intelligent translations
+- Respects variables, tenses, and word lengths in translations
+- Supports multiple locales out of the box

-This tool is designed to translate your language files intelligently:
+Also, this tool is designed to translate your language files intelligently:

 - Contextual Understanding: Analyzes keys to determine if they represent buttons, descriptions, or other UI elements.
 - Linguistic Precision: Preserves word forms, tenses, and punctuation in translations.